 - 1971 – 1974 attended Graduate School at the University of Southern California and continued to do research with Dr. Slucki at the University of Southern California School of Medicine

-- 1974 Completed his first Ph.D. with specialization in Research and Learning with focus in Pediatric Behavioral Medical Problems.
+- 1974 Completed his first Ph.D. with specialization in Research and Learning with a focus on Pediatric Behavioral Medical Problems.

 - 1974 Dr. Wright joined the faculty of the University of Southern California School of Medicine on a NIMH Training Grant with joint appointments to the Departments of Human Behavior and Rehabilitation Medicine where he developed mobility measurement systems for Physical Therapy to determine compliance with exercise programs and progress evaluations.

-- 1974 – 1977 Clinical interventions in Pediatrics and the USC Burn Service; Lectured to Year 1 and 2 Medical Students and prepared Physiatrists for their National Boards.
-Dr. Wright published multiple research studies on Behavioral Medical clinical interventions in Pediatric treatment of Burns and GI disorders.
+- 1974 – 1977 Clinical interventions in Pediatrics and the USC Burn Service; He lectured to Year 1 and 2 Medical Students and prepared Physiatrists for their National Boards.
+Dr. Wright published multiple research studies on Behavioral Medical clinical interventions in Pediatric treatment of Burns and GI and Musculoskeletal disorders.